Mela User Guide

 MIDI Capture

-The module captures all incoming MIDI messages into a MIDI file that you can drag and drop into the host or the Files app.
-It’s especially useful when you have a complex MIDI processor chain in your host or Mela that you want to render into a plain MIDI file for further editing.
+The MIDI Capture module captures all incoming MIDI messages into a MIDI file that can be dragged and dropped into the host or saved to the Files app.

 Start/Stop